floofywoofles/CurrencyConversion/README.md

 # CurrencyConversion
-A simple CLI tool to convert currencies
+A fast simple CLI tool to convert USD to any currency